We now need to take exporting seriously

 But with global markets beyond and within the EU still offering UK businesses great opportunities for growth – especially as British goods remain cheaper to import than a year ago due to the weakened pound – the need to tackle these new challenges head on is paramount for businesses of all sizes.
 While larger companies will more easily be able to bring in export expertise, for many small and medium size enterprises the task of upskilling their internal exporting capabilities will be harder and more costly.

 In recent times, the UK has not invested as much as other countries in the education and recruitment of people who deeply understand the export process in a professional way, largely because trade within the EU has been relatively easy.
-But UK businesses will increasingly begin to need such skills to scale and grow internationally as the post-Brexit years start to hit.
+But UK businesses will increasingly begin to need such skills to scale and grow internationally as the post-Brexit years start to hit and the need to take exporting seriously grows.

 While the last 20 years have seen the advents of digital marketing managers and social media specialists as new and common roles in businesses of all sizes, tomorrow’s Britain will need to see titles like ‘Head of Export’, ‘International Compliance Manager’, and ‘International Logistics Manager’ become more frequent if companies are to embrace and get behind the opportunities that a more Global Britain could bring.